oddsdk/ts-odd/README.md

 This Fission auth lobby flow works as follows:
 1. You get redirected to the Fission lobby from your app.
-2. Here you create an account like in the normal auth strategy flow as shown above.
+2. Here you create an account like in the normal auth strategy flow shown above.
 3. The lobby shows what your app wants to access in your file system.
 4. You approve or deny these permissions and get redirected back to your app.
 5. Your app collects the encrypted information (UCANs & file system secrets).